Taking to the loudspeaker about your exceptional customer service is all too common these days.

 Content in this form gives control to the customer and also allows for those frequently asked questions to be answered in a scalable way, letting the support team get back to more difficult queries and keeping customers happy.

-If you want a little more strategy on creating customer happiness, be sure to download our free e-book on 25 Ways to Thank Your Customers, it's awesome, promise. :)
+If you want a little more strategy on creating customer happiness, be sure to view our free resource on 25 Ways to Thank Your Customers, it's awesome, promise. :)